 Instead of competing from the ground up, strangler figs get going from seeds dropped in bat or bird poo.
 With any luck, the seed lands up in the vegetation canopy and starts growing there, dropping roots down to ground level.
 That’s about a 15 metre journey in the case of the Curtain Fig tree near Yungaburra.

 The tree is a short walk in from the road, into the Mabi forest that once dominated this area.
 There’s a boardwalk to make for an easy journey, and some really good information signs to help you understand what you’re seeing, and what you might see by way of wildlife – like tree kangaroos.

-AUDIO Click on the red arrow to hear the ABC wildlife correspondent Martin Cohen explain how the Curtain Fig came to be.
+Listen to ABC wildlife correspondent Martin Cohen explain how the Curtain Fig came to be.